 Most of the men were held separately in a building guarded by soldiers and dogs.

-The MSF team opposed, in vain, the evacuation of some of the patients to the village neighbouring Bratunac.
+The MSF team opposed, in vain, the evacuation of some of the patients to the neighbouring village, Bratunac.
 In the field hospital, the Dutch peacekeeping contingent provided access to all of its drugs and medical supplies.
-V4 ▶ V5 ▶ V6 ▶
+V4 V5

-'Sitrep Srebrenica-Potocari, 6 to 22 July 1995,' The MSF Srebrenica team logbook, 24 July 1995 (in English). (edited)
+'Sitrep Srebrenica-Potocari, 6 to 22 July 1995, the MSF Srebrenica Team Logbook', 24 July 1995 (in English), (edited).